Obsessive Compulsive Disorder (OCD)

 What is OCD?

 Obsessive Compulsive Disorder (OCD) is a mental and behavioural illness in which one is repeatedly overwhelmed with unwanted intrusive thoughts (obsessions) and/or the need to act on them (compulsions) immediately.
-The most common types are the need to constantly check (your phone, your keys, the clock…), clean (your hands, your house, the doorknob…), align (symmetry in objects, put things in a particular order) and ruminations (deep thoughts on the meaning of life, conspiracies, aliens…).
-You can’t stop these thoughts, nor can you eliminate the compulsive need to act on them.
+The most common types are the need to constantly check (your phone, your keys, the clock, etc.), clean (your hands, your house, the doorknob), align (symmetry in objects, put things in a particular order) and ruminations (deep thoughts on the meaning of life, conspiracies, aliens).
+You can’t stop these thoughts or eliminate the compulsive need to act on them.

 Obsessive Compulsive Disorder within children and young adults